Skip to content

 How Does the “Right of First Refusal” Clause Work?

-A well-drafted Shareholders Agreement will outline the process for the sale and transfer of shares.
+A well-drafted shareholders agreement will outline the process for selling and transferring shares.
 This will usually include a first right of refusal clause.
-The clause essentially gives other shareholders the right to have “first dibs” when purchasing another shareholder’s shares; or the first chance to “refuse” to buy shares.
+The clause gives other shareholders the right to have “first dibs” when purchasing another shareholder’s shares or the first chance to “refuse” to buy shares.

 Continue reading this article below the form